Here is a list of 12 Enchanting Festivals in Goa:

 The celebrations are held for a fortnight, with each day dedicated to a different area.
 People place money in a plate carried by the performers, and in response, the performers sing a song - Tali to wish the wellbeing of the donor.
 The enactment of various mythological scenes and a variety of folk dances are an essential highlight of the festival.
 Every year thousands of tourists, as well as locals, come to be a part of this awe-striking amalgamation of plays, music, dance and lights.

-Celebrated on the fourth Saturday in August, this festival takes place on the quite, little island called Divar (12 km from Panaji).
+Celebrated on the fourth Saturday in August, this festival takes place on the quiet, little island called Divar (12 km from Panaji).
 During this time, this small island comes alive with people, music, dance and feasts.
 Interestingly, the Bonderam Festival has a unique story associated with its celebrations.

 Many years ago, the villagers resisted against the Portuguese rule of demarcating areas by putting up flags, to mark areas that could not be taken up by people of nearby villages.
 The inhabitants had protested by knocking down all the flags.
 Since then, this festival began to be celebrated as a tribute to those protests and protestors.